restuccia/Paris/index.markdown

 ---

 The following is a list of places in Paris that I like, that I want to see, that I deem interesting.
-The list includes bars, museum, architecturally interesting buildings, parks, etc. Feel free to dm me on [twitter](https://www.twitter.com/mario_restuccia) to suggest me new places to add.
+The list includes bars, museum, architecturally interesting buildings, parks, etc. Feel free to email me (mario at this domain) to suggest me new places to add.

 # To go out at night
 - [L'Alimentation Générale](https://g.page/lalimentation-generale) (11éme - Oberkampf) - Cheap bar, often has live music.